Beatty, Nevada: Government

 Gregory Hafen II, a Republican, represents Beatty and the rest of District 36 in the Nevada Assembly.
 In the Nevada Senate, Beatty, as part of District 19, is represented by Pete Goicoechea, a Republican.

-Mark Amodei, a Republican, represents Beatty and the rest of Nevada's Second Congressional District in the United States House of Representatives.
+Steven Horsford, a Democrat, represents Beatty and the rest of Nevada's Fourth Congressional District in the United States House of Representatives.
 Jacky Rosen and Catherine Cortez Masto, both Democrats, represent Nevada in the United States Senate.